needle-mirror/com.unity.xr.meta-openxr/Documentation~/plane-detection.md

 ---
 # Plane detection

-Plane detection with the Meta OpenXR Feature works similarly to AR Foundation [Plane detection](xref:arfoundation-plane-detection), with a couple platform-specific nuances.
+[Plane detection](xref:arfoundation-plane-detection) on the Meta OpenXR platform works similarly to other AR platforms, but there are some platform-specific nuances to consider when developing your app.
+The following sections explain each of these platform-specific cases.

+## Room setup

+Plane detection on Meta Quest devices requires that you run [Room Setup](xref:meta-openxr-device-setup#room-setup) on your Meta Quest device before any planes can be detected.

+Unlike other AR platforms, Meta OpenXR does not dynamically discover planes at runtime.
+Instead, the Meta OpenXR Feature queries the device's Room Setup data and returns all plane components that are stored in its [Scene Model](https://developer.oculus.com/documentation/native/android/openxr-scene-overview#scene-model).
+Some entities in the Scene Model, such as Tables or Couches, include planes, while others do not.

+> [!Important]
+> If Room Setup is not complete, AR Foundation cannot detect any planes.

 ## Trackable ID

-Unlike other AR Foundation platforms, the [trackableId](xref:UnityEngine.XR.ARFoundation.ARTrackable`2.trackableId) property of any [ARPlane](xref:UnityEngine.XR.ARFoundation.ARPlane) from the Meta OpenXR platform persists across multiple sessions in the same room setup.
-This allows you to, for instance, save the `trackableId` of a user's wall to persist a virtual painting on that wall each time the user opens your app.
+Unlike other AR platforms, the [trackableId](xref:UnityEngine.XR.ARFoundation.ARTrackable`2.trackableId) property of any [ARPlane](xref:UnityEngine.XR.ARFoundation.ARPlane) from the Meta OpenXR platform persists across multiple sessions in the same room setup.
+This allows you to, for instance, save the `trackableId` of a user's table to persist a virtual centerpiece on the table each time the user runs your app.

 ## Plane alignment